cmcb-warwick/ShapeSpaceExplorer/docs/cell_segmentation.markdown

 }
 ```

-Now, run 1-ImageSegmentationFull > ImportManual_Segs_plus_Struct.m, which asks for the data folder as input.
-If run successful it will generate these two files:
+Now, run <code>1-ImageSegmentationFull > ImportManual_Segs_plus_Struct.m</code>, which asks for the Analysis folder as input.
+If successful, it will generate these two files:
 - Bigcellarrayandindex.mat
 - BigCellDataStruct.mat